pandysong/openwrt/pulse-auido.md

 http://pulseaudio-bugs.freedesktop.narkive.com/RyQTiLPL/222-pacmd-doesn-t-work-with-pulseaudio-running-as-a-system-wide-daemon

-where there is following description
+Where there is following description

 ```
 You cannot use the $ in your command above murz...
 When you set the